 <* Standard rules for loggers are provided here.
 Details should include logger setup and type of altitude recorded. *>

-<* The following are rules proposed for CIA loggers: a) Logger:
+Option A <* The following are rules proposed for CIA loggers: a) Logger:

 The Logger used in this Event is the FAI/CIA Flytec logger.